a7medkamel/eb2/README.md

 ### Misc
 - [ ] entry way light (track down replacement glass)
+  - unable to find glass / factory contact
+  - order a replacmeent pendant
 - [ ] 2 lines of grout in master shower are flaking
 - [~] garage has lots of gaps in it
 - [ ] leaking shower handle in master tub